Oil prices are becoming more volatile as the macroeconomic climate deteriorates.

 Meanwhile, investments are faltering because the price of oil does not justify the increased budgets.

 1. The geopolitical upheavals and convultions in the energy industry

 Geopolitical uncertainty is having a major impact on crude oil prices, but also on natural gas prices.
-As we gradually move toward the 2020s, we face a tremendous amount of geopolitical uncertainty.
+As we gradually move towards the second half of the 2020s, we face an enormous amount of geopolitical uncertainty.
 In history, there is about a 100-year cycle.
 About 100 years ago, we experienced a period of great upheaval, but also innovation.
 This may not turn out exactly the same, but there are probably similarities.